Bira/octopus-carnival/_drafts/dfrpg-adventurers-wizard.md

 very smug about being smart and about wielding magic that doesn't rely on fickle supernatural entities.
 So at least on the fiction front, it's business as usual.

-They do have plenty to be smug about, though this isn't _exactly_ the same set of things that makes D&D Wizards smug.
-There are many situations that can only be solved with a wizard's help, and their spell list includes everything that's not specifically part of the cleric's or druid's central niches.
-But don't expect them to instantly end fights in one turn with a snap of their fingers.
-The Knight and Barbarian will have already won the battle by the time that fireball is ready.
-The wise wizard keeps an open mind regarding their spell selection, and plans explosions in advance.
+They do have plenty to be smug about.
+Their spell list includes everything that's not specifically part of the cleric's or druid's central niches, and there are many situations that can only be solved with the help of a wizard.
+However, "an entire fight" usually isn't one of them, as we'll see below.

 Wizards become delvers more to find buried arcane secrets than to find money (though the later always helps).
 Because of this, they're often the delvers with